thhdragon/ff5m/docs/CAMERA.md

 The stock camera implementation on the Flashforge AD5M (Pro) consumes significant system resources, particularly RAM.
 Given the printer's limited 128MiB of RAM, this can lead to performance degradation during operation.
 To address this, the mod provides an optimized camera implementation with reduced RAM usage, achieved through specific patches to `mjpg_streamer`.

 While the stock camera remains available, the mod's camera is optimized for minimal resource consumption, making it the preferred choice for stable printing.

+> [!NOTE]
-**Note:** If you choose to use the alternative display implementation (e.g., Feather Screen), the stock camera will not be available, as the stock firmware is completely disabled in this mode.
+> If you choose to use the alternative display implementation (e.g., Feather Screen), the stock camera will not be available, as the stock firmware is completely disabled in this mode.
 In such cases, the mod's camera is the only option.

 If you still want to use stock camera functionality, skip steps up to Step 4.